How Do I Apply for the Free Electricity Allowance?

 If You’re Between 66 and 70 Years of Age

-Applicants between 66 and 70 years old can qualify for the Free Electricity Allowance if they either satisfy a means test or receive one of the following:
+Applicants between 66 and 70 years old can qualify for the Free Electricity Allowance if they receive one of the following:

 • State Pension